mirandabohm/Sentiment_Analysis_Classifier/README.md

 * Use of a dataset without skew between classes; or, because some discrepancy is nearly inevitable, better manipulation of data to account for class imbalance.
 * More extensive data cleansing to accomodate a higher percentage of missing words, as well as digits and other outliers not addressed.

-I hope to implement RNN "from scratch" - that is, without the use of APIs, in the near future, in the same vein that I have written vanilla nets using only Numpy in the past.
-Since LSTM has garnered wide preference over naive ANNs, CNNs, and even RNNs, for sentiment analysis, I opted to start there.
+Future iterations could attempt to implement an RNN "from scratch" - that is, without the use of APIs, though this may be an infeasible task (the try is half the adventure).
+LSTM has garnered wide preference over naive ANNs, CNNs, and generic RNNs for sentiment analysis, though lately their cousin, the transformer, has gained popularity.